truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 POLEMARCHUS: Something else indeed, by Zeus!
 He meant friends owe something good to their friends, never something bad.

-SOCRATES: I understand.You mean someone does not give a lender what he is owed by giving him gold, when the giving and taking would be (b) harmful, and both he and the lender are friends.
+SOCRATES: I understand.
+You mean someone does not give a lender what he is owed by giving him gold, when the giving and taking would be (b) harmful, and both he and the lender are friends.
 Isn’t that what you say Simonides meant?